Knowledge Base

 1. Select BlueConic segments.

 Here you can select one or more segments.
 Only visitors that are part of at least one of the segments can trigger the webhook.
-Typically one would create and select a segment here to filter for profiles that have values for the profile properties that will be used in the webhook.
+Typically, one would create and select a segment here to filter for profiles with values for the profile properties used in the webhook.
 Select the segment "All Visitors" if you didn't have a specific segment in mind.

 How to exchange CSV customer data between BlueConic and marketing campaign software